The Fall 2021 application cycle is now closed.

 Applicants may self-report GRE exam scores which then will be considered for admission evaluation purposes.
 For those that submit self-reported scores, official score reports will be required before ranking.

 Eligible candidates for the Vanderbilt MGC Program are required to meet the following criteria:

-- Successful completion of a four-year baccalaureate degree from an accredited institution with coursework in biology, chemistry, biochemistry, general or human genetics, statistics, and psychology.
+- Successful completion of a four-year baccalaureate degree from an accredited institution.
+Course work in biology, chemistry, biochemistry, general or human genetics, statistics, and psychology is highly recommended.

 - Graduate Record Examination (GRE) taken within the last five years.
 For information about registering for the GRE go to: http://www.ets.org/gre/.
 Official test scores should be sent to Vanderbilt University (1871).While the MGC does not have a minimum for GPA or GRE scores, please note that the Association for Genetic Counseling Program Directors (AGCPD) report the following characteristics of successful candidates:

 - “The average (mean) GPA of admitted students is approximately 3.5 with GRE scores in the 65-75% range (based on most recent data).
 As these are averages, some successful applicants have higher and lower GPAs and GRE scores than these.”
 Applicants are encouraged to consult the advice of the Association of Genetic Counseling Program Directors about admissions to genetic counseling training program.